kabk/go-theses-17-manus-nijhoff/src/writings/all.md

 <iframe width="1280" height="720" src="https://www.youtube.com/embed/2VdNHiqOi2M?rel=0" frameborder="0" allowfullscreen></iframe>

 REN:
 Yeah, but it does what you want.
 You can't always judge a tool just on the looks or user-friendliness.
-The people making that stiuff usually do it on their own time and without any payment from anyone!
+The people making that stuff usually do it on their own time and without any payment from anyone!
 This dude is focussing on the essentials to keep it working.
 If you think about it, it's kind of amazing.
 He's like a little David against Facebook Goliath.
 It's fucking DIY!

 OPT:
 No, I think I'll give up on it.
 It takes me too much time to manually add the list items.
 I want someone or something to do that for me.
 It shouldn't be that hard, right?